Old Parliament House, Athens: History

-The Hellenic Parliament would remain in the building from 1875 until its move to its current location in the Old Palace in 1935.
+The Hellenic Parliament would remain in the building from 1875 until 1935, when it was moved to its current location in the Old Palace.
 As such, it witnessed some of the most turbulent and important events in modern Greek history, including the assassination of Prime Minister Theodoros Deligiannis on the Parliament steps on 13 June 1905, and the declaration of the Republic on 25 March 1924.
-After the parliament was moved, the building housed the Ministry of Justice.
+After the parliament was moved to its Current house in 1929, the building housed the Ministry of Justice.
 In 1961 the building underwent extensive restoration and became the seat of the National History Museum, administered by the Historical and Ethnological Society of Greece.

 Kolokotronis statue

 In front of the building stands a large bronze equestrian statue of General Theodoros Kolokotronis.
-The bronze statue of the commander in chief of the Revolution of 1821 is a work of sculptor Lazaros Sochos (1862-1911), and was originally placed (1904) at the beginning of Kolokotronis street.
+The bronze statue of the commander in chief of the Revolution of 1821 is a work of sculptor Lazaros Sochos (1862–1911), and was originally placed (1904) at the beginning of Kolokotronis street.
 It was transferred to its current location in 1954, during the restoration of the Old Parliament Building, in order to signal the link of the museum with the city.
 Its pedestal features bronze reliefs of the Battle of Dervenakia, and of a session of the Peloponnesian Senate during the Greek Revolution.
 The statue faces Stadiou Street; Kolokotronis turns his head towards the Parliament House and his hand is pointing the opposite way where, during the 19th century, the Royal Mews were located.
 According to a popular joke, the hero of the Revolution was showing parliamentarians that, because of their subservience to the King, the stables were their rightful place.